Australian manufacturers fear Shell-BG deal may hurt gas market

-MELBOURNE Some of Australia's biggest manufacturers fear a planned $70 billion takeover of BG Group Plc BG.L by Royal Dutch Shell (RDSa.L) could potentially worsen what they see as a lack of competition in the country's eastern gas market.
+MELBOURNE, April 13 Some of Australia's biggest manufacturers fear a planned $70 billion takeover of BG Group Plc by Royal Dutch Shell could potentially worsen what they see as a lack of competition in the country's eastern gas market.

-Manufacturing Australia, a lobby group whose members include world no.2 explosives maker Incitec Pivot Ltd (IPL.AX) and steel maker Bluescope Steel Ltd (BSL.AX), warned that gas users seeking long term contracts were facing higher costs due to a limited number of suppliers.
+Manufacturing Australia, a lobby group whose members include world no.2 explosives maker Incitec Pivot Ltd and steel maker Bluescope Steel Ltd, warned that gas users seeking long term contracts were facing higher costs due to a limited number of suppliers.

 The group has yet to decide whether to make a submission to a review of Shell's bid that will be carried out by Australia's competition watchdog.